 A fertility treatment, such as an IVF-treatment, usually takes a couple of weeks, and is known as a treatment cycle.
 An IVF treatment can be either in the form of a so-called fresh treatment cycle or by transfer of frozen/thawed embryos.
-Today, in Sweden, 60% of all started treatments constitutes of fresh treatment cycles, while the remaining 40% are treatments using frozen/thawed embryos.
-Including only treatments that led to embryo transfer, the proportion of fresh treatments decrease to 55%, while the proportion of treatments using frozen/thawed embryos increase to 45%.
+In 2020, for the first time, more cycles were performed as frozen-thawed cycles as compared to fresh cycles.
 In about half of all fresh cycles, the method of fertilization is standard IVF (ST. IVF), and in the other half ICSI.